Code-Institute-Submissions/TonnyG95-MyHomeFrontend_JanResub/README.md

 ### What is MyHome?

-MyHome is a real estate portal for seller and buyers, sellers can list their properties easly and quickly and buyes have full screen listing page whit all the listings on left side and map on right side so thay can easly select property but look or short desctipn of property or by location where they want to buy or rent houses,apartmants or offices.
+MyHome is a real estate portal for sellers and buyers, sellers can list their properties efficiently and quickly, and buyers have a full-screen listing page whit all the listings on the left side and a map on the right side so thay can easily select properties by look or short description of the property or by the location where they want to buy or rent houses, apartments or offices.

 ### What is the idea behind this project?
-The idea behidn MyHome was to create a simple,user-intuitive real esteted app that is not overwhelmed for users or sellers, thats works fast and is secure with simple registration and login forms and with quickes way to add new listins that buyrs or tenents can select by scroling on left side where they can see pcituers and short description of propery or on right by selecting propery on the map.
+The idea behind MyHome was to create a simple, user-intuitive real estate app that is not overwhelming for users or sellers, that works fast and is secure with simple registration and login forms and with a quick way to add new listings that buyers or tenants can select by scrolling on the left side where they can see pictures and a short description of the property or on the right by choosing property on the map.

 [Back to top](#table-of-contents)

 # Technologies

-### This aplication is seperated in two parts.
+### This application is separated into two parts.
 BackEnd and FrontEnd.
-Both apications are depolyed speretly and both use difrent technologies.
-You can find more informatiot about them here
+Both applications are deployed separately, and both use different technologies.
+You can find more information about them here

 ### FrontEnd Technologies